 Includes summits, full-text recommendations (1979-), resolutions (1949-), declarations (1977-), human rights resolutions (1996-), plus Social Charter recommendations (1997-), and resolutions (1997-)

-Documents pertaining to the system under the European Convention of Human Rights can be found in the Library at JC 599.E7 or at the Council of Europe's Human Rights Web at http://www.echr.coe.int/echr/
+Documents pertaining to the system under the European Convention of Human Rights can be found in the Library at JC 599.E7 or at the Council of Europe's Human Rights website/

 For further Information see The Albert Sloman Library Human Rights Directory: http://libwww.essex.ac.uk/Human_Rights/Documentation.htm#CoE

 The Organization of American States (OAS) officially came into existence with the signing of the Charter in Bogota, Columbia in 1948.
-Copies of the Charter are shelved at p F 1402.A3.
-Thirty-five sovereign states of the Americas are now members with the aim to achieve an order of peace and justice, to promote their solidarity, to strengthen their collaboration, and to defend their sovereignty, their territorial integrity, and their independence.
+Thirty-five sovereign states of the Americas are now members of the OAS with the aim to achieve an order of peace and justice, to promote their solidarity, to strengthen their collaboration, and to defend their sovereignty, their territorial integrity, and their independence.

 The Inter-American Commission on Human Rights was established in 1959 and the Inter-American Court was established in 1978 when the American Convention on Human Rights (1969) entered into force. http://www.oas.org/